SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

 Bootable OpenCore EFI Folder, made for the HP EliteBook 2570p laptop, running macOS Monterey.
 Currently updated to: OpenCore 0.8.8.

-**<ins>PLEASE READ ALL THE INSTRUCTIONS BEFORE USING THIS EFI, I WILL NOT BE RESPONSIBLE FOR ANY BRICKS JUST BECAUSE YOU WERE TOO LAZY TO READ.</ins>**
+**<ins>PLEASE READ ALL THE INSTRUCTIONS BEFORE USING THIS EFI, I WILL NOT BE HELD RESPONSIBLE FOR ANY BRICKS JUST BECAUSE YOU WERE TOO LAZY TO READ.</ins>**

 **<ins>Only use this EFI if you know what you're doing and can edit the config.plist according to your own hardware and needs.</ins>**